 Correlation between new tools and data

 With the growth of peripherals and endpoints, IT teams will increasingly receive warnings and alarms.
-IT management tools can use predefined protocols to automate emails to key staff, tier incidents for prioritized resolution, and create end-to-end digital workflow, enabling IT teams to work more effectively.
+IT management tools can use predefined protocols to automate emails to key staff, tier incidents for prioritized resolution, and create an end-to-end digital workflow, enabling IT teams to work more effectively.

 While current industry pressures are increasing stress on enterprise costs, they also provide an opportunity to rethink business for the world of remote work.
 ITAF can help you strategize how to set up your edge sites for success; strengthen your business continuity and disaster recovery with the right equipment; and use new tools to increase visibility, control, and proactive response.